 Original first appearance of Sherlock Holmes

 From this story till the last one, “The Adventure of Shoscombe Old Place”, 1927, the author’s work does not seem to know the slightest loss of quality.
 In fact the author never fails to keep up the narration on a high level of atmosphere, immersion and thrilling.
-Yet, even the literary perfection of the Sherlock Holmes original stories hides some curiosities (we dare not call them marks).
+Yet, even the literary perfection of the Sherlock Holmes original stories hides some curiosities (we dare not call them flaws).
 Let’s see some.

 JOHN WATSON OR JAMES WATSON?